 Over the years, the arts community is has found a home, in part thanks to the romanticism of low country marshland, beaches, and islands.
 Every visitor has something to discover, from quirky curiosities and beguiling wonders.
 Savannah’s culinary scene has captivated visitors for decades, so naturally, the brewery scene has grown alongside.

-Savannah is famous for its foodie favorites and has recently ranked as a delicious destination for craft drafts as well.
-There are seven breweries in Savannah, each with their own low country allure.
+There are a variety of breweries in Savannah, each with its low country allure.
 Don’t be scared off by all the ghost stories of haunted attractions, just all the more reason for a bit of liquid courage.
-Remember in this coastal town you can also take any beverage you wish to go, making such brewery stops an extra appealing part of any adventure.
-Seemingly blending the old and the new with a touch of quaint quirk, this magical mecca is just the place to search for the perfect pint for every palette.
-Below are all the best breweries in Savannah.
+Savannah manages to blend the old and the new with a dash of quirk to form a magical mecca perfect to search for the perfect pint.

 The Best Savannah Breweries

 Two Sides Brewing is a hip destination for creative craft beers in Savannah’s Starland District.
 Everything here is a work of art, from the delectable drafts to locally made logos and the design-forward space.
 Minimal and light, the atmosphere is trendy and funky.

 You can even play vintage pinball machines for free as you enjoy a refreshing pint.
 They often enjoy experimenting here, so you’re sure to find some one-of-a-kind creations.
 The taps are constantly changing to add in some novel nifty pours, with a heavy focus on IPAs and sours.